 11. Travel skincare kit

 Travel is tough on the skin: long flights in recycled air, jet lag, disrupted sleep patterns, not drinking enough water, and spending too much time having fun to do your standard skincare routine every night.
 And to save space in your luggage, sometimes you’re forced to leave behind some of your beloved cleansers or washes.
 Gifting a kit of travel-size skincare essentials is a great way to keep skin hydrated, healthy, and glowing while on the go.
 All-natural skincare company Ursa Major has a stylish Travel Kit, packaged in a reusable toiletry bag from Topo Design, and includes a face wash, face balm, deodorant, facial wipes, and soap bar.
-And you can also stock the kit with your favorite sheet masks as well, like this ultra-hydrating single-use mask from Verso.

 12. Carry-On Cocktail Kit

 You’ve reached your cruising altitude.
 You’re on your way to that much-deserved vacation.
 Maybe you want to toast the occasion, or maybe you just need a drink after that long line at security.
 How about a nice, fancy cocktail?
 You can make your economy seat feel like first class with these cute and compact cocktail kits.
 There are eight different options to choose from, like Gin & Tonic, Moscow Mule, and Hot Toddy, and each kit (which comes in a handy little metal tin) comes with the necessary syrups, mixers, bitters, bar spoon, and a recipe card.
 Just purchase the required liquor from the beverage cart, assemble, and enjoy.
 They’re also TSA-approved, so there’s no chance of them being taken away.